Fragmented identity

 I. Bureaucracy, with which every person has to deal with.
 In one way or another.
 One point or another.
 Is it simply a tool to build our lives or is it a weapon to make it more difficult?
 Does a birth certificate make the event of being born more real - a fact?
 During the time of this project I had just begun to deal with the debt left by my deceased father.
 All of the artworks’ compositions are based on real documents.
 Subtle mentions of punctuation and words are mixed with emotional strokes in lithographic layers.

 II.
-I also turned the receipts from my monotonic job into a game.
+I also turned the receipts (which I interpret as evidence of materials, materiality) from my monotonic job into a game.
 There are no titles of products or numbers.
 Just a mist of intentional and unintentional strokes.

 Bureaucracy can seem so boring and dull at times, yet can also stir such different and complex feelings inside of us.

-"Bureaucracy I", artwork series. litography, 2024, "Bureaucracy II", Thermal paper heated with a hair dryer and other various utensils (The paper are receipt rolls from my part-time job at the time), 2024
+"Bureaucracy I", artwork series. litography, 2024, "Bureaucracy II", Thermal paper heated with a hair dryer and other various utensils (The paper are receipt rolls from my part-time job at the time), "Bureaucracy III", book made out of binder sleeves, 2024

 They boiled and boiled in Milk (in innocence?)